-8.1.3 Documentation needed for formal approvals
+8.2.2 Documentation needed for formal approvals

-Doctoral students have to provide the following documentation in electronic format to the Curriculum Coordinator, and copy to the Director of the School.
+Doctoral students have to provide the following documentation in electronic format to the Course Secretary.

+Approval Required Documentation

+Admission - Risk assessment form

+Approval of personal - Analytical report, including personal training plan

+training plan and of - Presentation of the proposed research program

+proposed research

-Approval Required Documentation Approval of personal Analytical report, including personal training plan training plan and of Presentation of the proposed research program proposed research Admission to second Updating of the analytical report, approved by the supervisor; it has to year include the personal training plan demonstrating the achievement of at leas st 9 ECTS credits and of passing at least two interdisciplinary course exams Complete index of the thesis Declaration of updating the CINECA personal site Request to write the thesis in English (or other agreed foreign language) Presentation of the work done in the first year Admission to third Updating of the analytical report, approved by the supervisor; it has to year include the personal training plan demonstrating the achievement of at leas st 21 ECTS credits and of passing all interdisciplinary course exams; last term for or modifications to be approved by the Curriculum Board - Description of thesis structure Declaration of updating the CINECA personal site Presentation in English of the work done in the second year Request of extension Updating of the analytical report, approved by the supervisor; it has to include the personal training plan demonstrating the achievement of at leas st 30 ECTS credits and of passing all foreseen exams Description of thesis structure Declaration of updating the CINECA personal site - Presentation in English of the work done in the third year (or of extension period, if any) Admission to final Updating of the analytical report, approved by the supervisor; it has to exam include the personal training plan demonstrating the achievement of at leas st 30 ECTS credits and of passing all foreseen exams - Draft of the thesis Declaration of updating the CINECA personal site Presentation in English of the work done during the PhD
+Approval Required Documentation Admission to second year Updating of the analytical report, approved by the supervisor; it has to include the personal training plan demonstrating the achievement of at least 9 ECTS credits and of passing at least two interdisciplinary course exams Complete index of the thesis Declaration of updating the CINECA personal site Request to write the thesis in English (or other agreed foreign language) Admission to third year Presentation of the work done in the first year Updating of the analytical report, approved by the supervisor; it has to include the personal training plan demonstrating the achievement of at least 21 ECTS credits and of passing all interdisciplinary course exams; last term for modifications to be approved by the Curriculum Board Description of thesis structure Declaration of updating the CINECA personal site Presentation in English of the work done in the second year Request of extension Updating of the analytical report, approved by the supervisor; it has to include the personal training plan demonstrating the achievement of at least 30 ECTS credits and of passing all foreseen exams Description of thesis structure Declaration of updating the CINECA personal site Presentation in English of the work done in the third year (or of extension period, if any) Admission to final exam Updating of the analytical report, approved by the supervisor; it has to include the personal training plan demonstrating the achievement of at least 30 ECTS credits and of passing all foreseen exams Draft of the thesis Declaration of updating the CINECA personal site Presentation in English of the work done during the PhD

-Lack of the required documentation might entail not admission to the final exam and even expulsion from the School.
+Lack of the required documentation might entail not admission to the final exam and even expulsion from the Doctoral Course.

-8.1.4 Supervisor schedule and list of the documentation
+8.2.3 Supervisor schedule and list of the documentation

-Supervisors also are involved in the School activities: their tasks follow the doctoral student activities and the main events are summarized in the following table.
+Supervisors also are involved in the Course activities: their tasks follow the doctoral student activities and the main events are summarized in the following table.